 Above the entrance to the restaurant, this image from the iconic scene was hung.

-The famous bank robbery scene is set in downtown Los Angeles at the Citigroup Center.
-This location was also briefly seen in David Fincher’s “Fight Club.”
+The exterior of the famous bank robbery scene is set in downtown Los Angeles at the Citigroup Center.
+This same location was also briefly seen in David Fincher’s “Fight Club.”